csi-dgist/QoS-Guard/docs/rules/index.md

 This section covers 40+ dependency-violation rules classified into three stages.
 Choose a category from the sidebar to see detailed constraints.

-!! info
-    Our analysis covers Discovery, Data Exchange, and Disassociation phases.
-## 📋 Full List of 40 Dependency-Violation Rules
+## Full List of 40 Dependency-Violation Rules

 We have identified and classified 40 rules that govern the relationships between ROS 2 QoS policies.
 These are implemented in **QoS Guard** for static verification.

-# QoS Rules Overview

-This page provides a comprehensive list of the 40 dependency-violation rules identified in our research.
-The rules are categorized into three stages based on their verification context.

----

-# QoS Rules Overview

-This page provides a comprehensive list of the 40 dependency-violation rules.

----

 ## Stage 1: Structural & Intra-entity Rules
 *Focuses on individual entity settings and internal consistency.*